-On behalf of the Indio Subbasin GSAs, Todd Groundwater and Woodard & Curran have prepared this Indio Subbasin Annual Report for Water Year (WY) 2020-2021 (Annual Report) in accordance with annual reporting requirements of SGMA.
-The Annual Report summarizes groundwater conditions and the implementation status of projects and management actions in the Indio Subbasin for WY 2020-2021 (October 1, 2020 to September 30, 2021).
-This report is the fifth annual report prepared for the Indio Subbasin, which is designated as Basin No. 7-21.01 by the California Department of Water Resources (DWR).
+On behalf of the Indio Subbasin GSAs, Todd Groundwater has prepared this Indio Subbasin Annual Report for Water Year (WY) 2021-2022 (Annual Report) in accordance with annual reporting requirements of SGMA.
+The Annual Report summarizes groundwater conditions and the implementation status of projects and management actions in the Indio Subbasin for WY 2021-2022 (October 1, 2021 to September 30, 2022).
+This report is the sixth annual report prepared for the Indio Subbasin, which is designated as Basin No. 7-21.01 by the California Department of Water Resources (DWR).